 The circumstances of incidents can vary widely.
-If at the initial review stage a decision has been made not to refer to police and/or Children's Social Care, the DSL should conduct a further review (including an interview with the young people involved) to establish the facts and assess the risks.
-When assessing the risks, the following should be considered:
+If at the initial review stage a decision has been made not to refer to police and/or children's social care, the DSL should conduct a further review (including an interview with the young people involved) to establish the facts and assess the risks.
+When assessing the risks the following should be considered:

-- Why was the imagery shared? - Was the young person coerced or put under pressure to produce the imagery? - Who has shared the imagery? - Where has the imagery been shared? - Was it shared and received with the knowledge of the pupil in the imagery? - Are there any adults involved in the sharing of the imagery? - What is the impact on the young people involved? - Do the young people involved have additional vulnerabilities? - Does the young person understand consent? - Has the young person taken part in this kind of activity before?
+- why was the imagery shared? - was the young person coerced or put under pressure to produce the imagery? - who has shared the imagery? - where has the imagery been shared? - was it shared and received with the knowledge of the pupil in the imagery? - are there any adults involved in the sharing of the imagery? - what is the impact on the young people involved? - do the young people involved have additional vulnerabilities? - does the young person understand consent? - has the young person taken part in this kind of activity before?

-Informing parents/carers
+Informing parents (or carers)

-Parents/carers should be informed and involved in the process at an early stage unless informing will put the young person at risk of harm.
-Any decision not to inform the parents/carers would generally be made in conjunction with other services such as Children's Social Care and/or the police, who would take the lead in deciding when the parents/carers should be informed.
+Parents (or carers) should be informed and involved in the process at an early stage unless informing the parent will put the young person at risk of harm.
+Any decision not to inform the parents would generally be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when the parents should be informed.

 DSLs may work with the young people involved to decide on the best approach for informing parents.
-In some cases DSLs may work to support the young people to inform their parents/carers themselves.
+In some cases DSLs may work to support the young people to inform their parents themselves.